TritonDataCenter/rfd/rfd/0174/README.md

 existing shrimp HW for this role.
 All 20 iscsi target machines should have disks of the same size.

+We'll call the collection of internal networking, `makos`, and iscsi target machines a `storage group`.
+This is the full set of machines with multiple active/passive `mako` servers making use of the disks on each iscsi target machine.

 For proper durability, each iscsi target can only present one disk to each top-level vdev in the zpool of the active/passive servers.
-Because the repurposed shrimps can have 34 usable disks (2 are set aside for the system's "zones" pool), we can support a maximum of 34 active/passive `makos`.
+Because the repurposed shrimps can have 34 usable disks (2 are set aside for the system's "zones" pool), we can support a maximum of 34 active `makos` (along with 34 passive `mako` machines).
+In this configuration, each `mako` only has a single 20-wide raid3 vdev and this results in a total of 88 machines in the storage group.
+As previoulsy noted, this configuration is 65% efficient (17 data disks, 6 system disks, 3 parity disk) per `mako`.
+This is not actually a preferred configuration since we have better options, as outlined below.

+To summarize, the raidz width used by the `makos` defines how many iscsi target machines we need, and the number of available data disks in the iscsi target machines determines the maximum number of active `mako` servers we can provision to use the iscsi target machines.

+Given different configurations for the iscsi target machine or different raidz choices, a variety of valid options for the `mako` zpool configuration are possible.
+We can configure fewer `mako` servers with multiple top-level vdevs, as long as disks from a single iscsi target are configured into different top-level vdevs in the `mako` zpool.

+### Two 20-wide raidz3 vdevs Per Target

-A better alternative with 34 available disks is to have 17 active/passive `makos` with a zpool built with two 20-wide raidz3 top-level vdevs.
+A better alternative with 34 available disks per iscsi target is to have 17 active `makos` using a zpool built with two 20-wide raidz3 top-level vdevs.
+We still have 20 iscsi target machines for a total of 54 machines in the storage group.
 This allows each `mako` to have a larger zpool with the same durability.
-If an iscsi target fails, there will be two disks that are unavailable, but they will be in different raidz3 vdevs.
+If an iscsi target fails, there will be two disks that are unavailable, but they will be in different top-level raidz3 vdevs.
+In this configuration, each `mako` has two 20-wide raid3 vdevs.
+This configuration is 85% efficient (34 data disks, 6 system disks, 6 parity) per `mako`.

-Given different configurations for the iscsi target machine or different raidz choices, a variety of valid options for the `mako` zpool configuration are possible.

-To summarize, the raidz width used by the `makos` defines how many iscsi target machines we need, and the number of available data disks in the iscsi target machines determines the maximum number of active/passive `mako` servers we can provision to use the iscsi target machines.
-We can configure fewer `mako` servers with multiple top-level vdevs, as long as disks from a single iscsi target are configured into different top-level vdevs in the zpool.

-We'll call this collection of machines a storage group.
-This is the full set of machines with multiple active/passive `mako` servers making use of the disks on each iscsi target machine.

-Within the storage group, we'll want to isolate all of the local network traffic (iscsi, heartbeats, etc.) onto at least its own vlan, and more likely onto a dedicated switch.
-It is possible that running 17 `makos` and all of the associated network traffic will be too much network load within the storage group.
-In that case, we'll have to support fewer `makos` in the group and we could remove some of the data disks from the iscsi target machines to re-use them elsewhere.

-An additional point of comparison with our current manta storage tier is that the basic building block is 2 shrimps in 2 different AZs (because we store 2 copies of an object).
-In this new approach, the basic building block is the storage group with 20 iscsi target machines, up to 17 active and 17 passive servers.
-All 54 of these machines will be close together on the same network.
+In addition to the higer storage efficency, this configuration has fewer total machines in the storage group, which should improve network performance.
+Overall, this configuration has excellent storage efficiency, but zpool performance will be less than our current configuration due to the wide raidz3 stripe width.

+Here is an [overview diagram](./storage_rfd.jpg) of these various components.

+### Three 11-wide raidz2 vdevs Per Target

+This is essentially our current shrimp setup, updated to be a distributed HA configuration.
+We already have actual ZFS zpool efficiency data for this configuration.

+We would have 11 iscsi target machines in the storage group and 11 active `mako` machines (along with 11 passive machines).
+The total number of machines in the storage group is 33.
+Each `mako` would have three 11-wide raidz2 top-level vdevs (as do our current shrimps), thus using all 33 available disks in each target.

+A benefit of this configuration for repurposing existing shrimp HW is that we don't need to buy another disk for each shrimp, We can reconfigure the two hot spares as the mirrored system disk "zones" zpool.
+We can remove the slog for use elsewhere.

+If an iscsi target reboots, each `mako` will have to resilver against the three top-level vdevs.
+In this configuration we can only have two iscsi target machines down at the same time without losing durability and availability (vs.
+3 machines in the raidz3 case).
+There are 27 data disks, 6 parity disks, and 6 system disks, so the storage efficiency for a `mako` in this configuration is 69%.
+This is better than a single 20-wide raidz3 vdev per `mako`, but not as efficient as the two 20-wide raidz3 case.
+However it has the advantage that there are only 33 machines in the storage group so the network performance will be better, and the overall ZFS performance will be better due to the narrower raidz width.

+For reusing our current shrimp hardware, this is probably our best configuration tradeoff which balances storage efficiency and performance.

+### Raw Disks

 There are two alternatives for how the iscsi target presents disks; either as raw disks, or as zvols.
 Both are described here, but there are known issues and concerns with the zvol case, so we won't be using that option.

-Here is an [overview diagram](./storage_rfd.jpg) of these various components.

-### Raw Disks

-Each iscsi target machine provides all of its data disks (up to 34 when using the existing shrimps) to the appropriate number of active/passive `mako` servers.
+With raw disks, each iscsi target machine (repurposed shrimp) provides all of its data disks to the appropriate number of active/passive `mako` servers.
 There are 2 disks in each iscsi target machine that are reserved for a mirrored "zones" zpool for use by that machine.

 For the "dense shrimp" model a 62 disk configuration provides more options than a 60 disk configuration, since we need 2 disks for system's "zones" zpool.
-Since the iscsi target has no use for a slog, we might be able to do this.
+Since the iscsi target has no use for a slog, we should be able to do this.

-We could then use 20 dense shrimps to provide 3 raidz3 top-level vdevs to 20 `mako` zpools.
+There are a large number of storage group variations we would consider, For example, we could use 20 dense shrimps to provide 3 20-wide raidz3 top-level vdevs to 20 `mako` zpools.
+Another option is using 12 dense shrimps to provide 5 12-wide raidz2 top-level vdevs to 5 `makos`.

 ### ZVOLS